isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence.md

 i.
 How should human biomedical research data be managed and used responsibly to avoid the risk of discrimination arising from participation or biases in biomedical research?

 ii.
-How should researchers or developers ensure that data fed into the algorithm is not biased and will not result in bias-driven outcomes when developing AI algorithms?
+How should researchers or developers ensure that data fed into algorithms is not biased and will not result in bias-driven outcomes when developing AI algorithms?

 iii.
 What is the ethical significance of ‘social licence’ in ensuring responsible big data and AI use in biomedical research?